 - If the Y variance is not constant with regards to the X variance.
 Here, the Y variance increases when the X variance increases

 - If Y is a discrete variable

-- Linear predictor: This is a linear combination of explanatory variable (x) and parameter (b)
+- Linear predictor: This is a linear combination of the explanatory variable (x) and parameter (b)

 - Probability distribution: This component generates the observed variable (y).

 Advantages of generalized linear modelingGeneralized linear modeling has a number of advantages over the traditional ordinary least squares regression.
 Here are some of them:

 - You do not necessarily have to transform the response (y) in order to have a normal distribution

 - There is more flexibility in modeling because the link choice is separate from the random component choice

 - If the link has additive effects, then a constant variance is not needed

 - The models are fitted using maximum likelihood estimation.
 This ensures the maximum properties of the estimators.